 The Podcasts app from Google can’t be configured to automatically download new podcast episodes.
 This functionality is found in just about any traditional podcasting app, but it’s nowhere to be found in Google Podcasts.
 Episodes only begin downloading (potentially over a costly mobile data connection) when you tap the Play button.
 Podcasts will, however, automatically delete downloaded episodes after a user-configured time interval.

 The app isn’t optimized for people who wants to listen to a lot of podcasts.
 You can’t queue episodes or play all new episodes in one go.
-You have to start new episodes one at a time, which sounds like a small thing until you realize that many listens to podcast while they’re commuting and shouldn’t be distracted by having to manage podcast playback on their devices.
+You’ve to start new episodes one at a time, which sounds like a small thing until you realize that many listens to podcast while they’re commuting and shouldn’t be distracted by having to manage podcast playback on their devices.

 No data portability